 After two to three weeks, the crown is ready, and we’ll bring you in again to fit it on your tooth.
 We’ll use a local anesthetic and set the permanent crown with a type of cement.

 Every time you look in the mirror, you’ll notice your old smile is back.
 Crown will last around ten to 15 years, thanks to their durability.
 Caring for it is the same as your natural teeth.
 Make sure you continue brushing and flossing regularly.
 The Centre for Exceptional Dentistry will gladly help you with any dental concerns you have.
-If you’ve been noticing soreness, pain, or anything else making your teeth and mouth uncomfortable, don’t hesitate to give us a call and schedule an appointment.
-Reach out to our office today by calling 414-372-7374 at your earliest convenience!
+When you need a complete smile again, give us a call and schedule an appointment.
+Reach out to our office by calling 414-372-7374 at your earliest convenience!